Staff profile

 Biography

-Paolo Heywood studied social anthropology at Sidney Sussex College, Cambridge, where he received his MA, MPhil, and PhD degrees (2010, 2011, 2015).
-After receiving his PhD he was employed as a Teaching Fellow in the Department of Social Anthropology at Cambridge (2014-2016), and then appointed to a Junior Research Fellowship at Homerton College, Cambridge, and a Research Associateship in the Department of Social Anthropology at Cambridge (2016-2020).
-He came to Durham as an Assistant Professor in Social Anthropology in 2020.
-As of 2021 he is also the Honorary Reviews Editor of the Journal of the Royal Anthropological Institute.
+I studied social anthropology at Sidney Sussex College, Cambridge, where I received my MA, MPhil, and PhD degrees (2010, 2011, 2015).
+After my PhD I was a Teaching Fellow in the Department of Social Anthropology at Cambridge (2014-2016), and then appointed to a Junior Research Fellowship at Homerton College, Cambridge, and as an Affiliated Lecturer in the Department of Social Anthropology at Cambridge (2016-2020).
+I came to Durham as an Assistant Professor in Social Anthropology in 2020.

 Research Groups: